 Note: Starting in version 1.7, Ansible also contains support for managing Windows machines.
 This uses native PowerShell remoting, rather than SSH.

 – When Ansible runs from a Linux control machine, it uses the “WinRM” Python module to talk to remote hosts.

 – No additional software is needed on the remote machines for Ansible to run.
 It still maintains the agentless properties that make it popular on Linux/Unix.

 Also, on Linux, all major Linux distribution have Python 2 or 3 or both installed by default.
 Therefore, python is not the problem.

 Solution: Take a look at your playbook!

-– For me, I had some modules that weren’t meant to run on Windows in my playbook.
-And as such the above errors were prompted.
+– I had some modules of the No Python interpreters found for the host that weren’t meant to run on Windows in my playbook.
+As such, the above errors were prompted.